tolusalako/ConnectK/ConnectKSource_python/readme.md

 1) Log on to openlab.ics.uci.edu with X11 forwarding enabled.
 2) Make sure you are in the python source directory
-3) Load the python/3.5.1 module -> "module load python/3.5.1".
+3) Load the python/3.5.1 module using `module load python/3.5.1`.
 The default python version does not have the necessary libraries to run ConnectK.
 Loading version 3.5.1 also loads additional libraries.
 4) Start a game:
 ```
 #Default gui vs gui game